Cleavage (breasts): Medieval

 During the Tang dynasty (7th to 9th centuries), women in China were increasingly freer than before and by the mid-Tang, their décolleté dresses became quite liberated.
 The Tang women inherited the traditional ruqun gown and modified it by opening up the collar to expose their cleavage, which had previously been unimaginable.
 Rather than the conservative garments worn by earlier Chinese women, women of the Tang era deliberately emphasized their cleavage.
 The popular style of the era was long gowns of soft fabrics that were cut with a pronounced décolletage and very wide sleeves, or a décolleté knee-length gown that was worn over a skirt.

 Between the 11th and 16th centuries, the prevailing décolleté clothes of women of Punjab, Gujarat and Rajasthan in India were replaced with covered bosoms and long veils as the region increasingly came under foreign control.
-During this period, elaborate, opulent courtly dresses with wide décolletage became popular in the Italian maritime states Venice, Genoa and Florence.
+During this period, elaborate, opulent courtly dresses with wide décolletage became popular in the Italian maritime states of Venice, Genoa and Florence.

 Until the 12th century, the Christian West was not cleavage friendly but a change in attitude occurred by the 14th century with France leading the way, when necklines were lowered, clothes were tightened and breasts were once again flaunted.
 Décolleté gowns were introduced in the 15th century.
 In a breast-rating system that was invented at the time, the highest rating was given to breasts that were "small, white, round like apples, hard, firm, and wide apart".

 Women started squeezing the breasts and applying makeup to make their cleavage more attractive; cleavage was termed the "smile of the bustline" by contemporaneous Belgian chronicler Jean Froissart.
 A contemporaneous French courtesy manual La Clef d'Amors advised, "If you have a beautiful chest and a beautiful neck do not cover them up but your dress should be low cut so that everyone can gaze and gape after them".
 Contemporaneous poet Eustache Deschamps advised "a wide-open neckline and a tight dress with slits through which the breasts and the throat could be more visible".

 The French Catholic Church, however, tried to discourage the flaunting of cleavage.
 It mandated the cleavage, which it referred to as "the gates of hell", and the opening on woman's bodices be laced.
 French priest Oliver Maillard said women who exposed their breasts would be "strung up in hell by their udders".
 Monarchs like Charles VII of France ignored the church.
 It was common for women in his court to wear bodices through which their breasts, cleavage and nipples could be seen.
 In 1450, Agnès Sorel, mistress to Charles VII, started a fashion trend when she wore deep, low, square décolleté gowns with fully bared breasts in the French court.